mylinuxforwork/dotfiles/README.md

 ## Installation

+The installation should work on all Arch Linux based distributions.
+[You can find more information here](https://gitlab.com/stephan-raabe/dotfiles/-/wikis/home).

 The easiest way is to use the setup.sh script.
-The script will download all files from GitLab and start the installation.
+The script will download all files from GitLab and start the installation automatically.

 Just copy/enter the following command into your terminal.